STashakkori/kGPT/README.md

 # kGPT
 Kotlin GPT runner asks the AI what its purpose is by default.
 Tailor from there.
-Thank you Aallam
+Thank you Aallam for the API

 ```
 HttpClient: RESPONSE: 200